 Their web site features a modern design that is user-friendly and easy to navigate.
 The diamond search option featured on the front page of the web site invites visitors to search nearly 100,000 diamonds, which enables them to offer a virtual database of diamonds comparable to industry giants like Blue Nile and James Allen.

 Therefore I was excited to see that Adiamor Diamonds marketed their own brand of Hearts and Arrows Diamonds under as their Affinity Diamonds Collection.
-As you can see from the blue photograph of Hearts and Arrows pictured to the left, the pattern of hearts and arrows looks to be “picture perfect” in fact it is so perfect that I’m quite certain that it is a rendering created in something like Adobe Photoshop.
+As you can see from the blue photograph of Hearts and Arrows (above) the pattern of hearts and arrows looks “picture perfect”.
+In fact it is so perfect that think that it's a rendering created in something like Photoshop.

 Let’s face it, practically every image that is used for marketing purposes is edited in an effort to tantalize our senses and manipulate us into making a decision to purchase one product over another based upon our interpretation of the visual perfection of the product being advertised.
 So it’s not really that surprising for an online diamond company like Adiamor Diamonds to resort to the same tactics used to enhance the look of models featured in fashion magazines to promote Adiamor Affinity Diamonds.

-In fact it might be more surprising if Adiamor Diamonds did not edit this image to exhibit a perfect pattern of hearts and arrows exhibited by Adiamor Affinity Diamonds… Imagine the loss in sales that such “Truth in Advertising” might result in when online shoppers such as yourself are bouncing around web sites comparing the Hearts and Arrows image quality of diamonds being offered by other vendors of Hearts and Arrows quality diamonds like Brian Gavin, James Allen True Hearts and Victor Canera.
+In fact it might be more surprising if Adiamor Diamonds did not edit this image to exhibit a perfect pattern of hearts and arrows exhibited by Adiamor Affinity Diamonds Imagine the loss in sales that such “Truth in Advertising” might result in when online shoppers such as yourself are bouncing around web sites comparing the Hearts and Arrows image quality of diamonds being offered by other vendors of Hearts and Arrows quality diamonds like Brian Gavin, James Allen True Hearts and Victor Canera.
 In truth without actually being able to compare the diamonds side-by-side and see them for yourself through a Hearts and Arrows Scope, the only thing you have to go on is the cut quality of the diamonds as represented by those images.

 Adiamor Affinity Diamonds – Where’s the Beef ?!?!

 Instead each page offered a single “sample image” of what the diamond might look like (!) and a nifty rendering [insert sarcasm] of a round brilliant cut diamond as seen from a top down and side profile.
 Quite literally the words which spilled out of my mouth were “What the Hell?!?!”

 Ladies & Gentlemen of the Court, the Jury has reached a verdict:

 The site has the look and feel of a professionally designed catalog.
 It is pleasing to the eye and provides customers with a high-end shopping experience.
 Their jewelry catalog is laid out well and features a lot of very nice looking designs.

-Savvy online diamond buyers expect basic information such as ASET scope images, Ideal Scope images, Hearts and Arrows scope images, and computerized proportions to be available with just the click of their mouse… You should not have to take something as critical as the presence of a crisp and complete pattern of Hearts and Arrows for granted.
-It’s like the salesperson at a car dealership telling you that the car you’re purchasing is turbo charged, and refusing to let you take the car for a test drive or even pop the hood.
-“Trust me Mr. and Mrs. Diamond Buyer, it’s Hearts and Arrows… you have my word on it.”
+Savvy online diamond buyers expect basic information such as ASET, Ideal Scope, and Hearts and Arrows scope images.
+You should not have to take something as critical as the presence of a crisp and complete pattern of Hearts and Arrows for granted.
+It’s like the salesperson at a car dealership telling you that the car you’re purchasing is turbo charged.
+Then, refusing to let you take the car for a test drive or even pop the hood.

 Get Help Choosing Adiamor Affinity Diamonds: